LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 	If you are completely new to sequence data, you might at this point want to :ref:`review the FASTQ format <fastq>`

-	This tutorial uses the :ref:`cutadapt software<cutadapt>`.
+	This tutorial uses the :ref:`cutadapt <cutadapt>` software.

 Primers and indices
 ===================

 Each of these libraries is actually three different metabarcoding samples.
 Each sample within each library was amplified with a different 6-base index.
-You can see these indices in the indices.txt file:
+You can see these indices in the ``indices.txt`` file within the ``0_rawsequences/`` directory.
+First, change into the ``0_rawsequences/`` directory and then view the file:

 .. parsed-literal::

+	cd 0_rawsequences/
 	cat indices.txt

 The ``​cat`` command simply outputs the entire contents of the files it is given, one after the other.
-Here we’re using it to just output the content of one file, but look out for this command later!
+Here we're using it to just output the content of one file, but look out for this command later!

 We can use the ``grep`` command to check for indices in a file (see :ref:`here<grep>` for more detail on this).
-Select any of the starting FASTQ files and run the following on it to search for the `AACACC` index
+Select any of the starting FASTQ files and run the following on it to search for the ``AAGAGG`` index

 .. parsed-literal::